MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/nf-ntddstor-devicedsmgetnumberofdatasetranges.md

 # DeviceDsmGetNumberOfDataSetRanges function

 ## -description

-The **DeviceDsmGetNumberOfDataSetRanges** function gets the number of data set ranges in a given input length.
+The **DeviceDsmGetNumberOfDataSetRanges** function gets the number of data set ranges in a given input operation.

 ## -parameters

 ### -param Definition

-A pointer to a DEVICE_DSM_DEFINITION structure that contains parameter block alignment information.
+Pointer to an opaque [DEVICE_DSM_DEFINITION](ns-ntddstor-_device_dsm_definition.md) structure that contains parameter block alignment and length information.

 ### -param InputLength